harshbg/secondbrainai/README.md

 - Detailed summary generation
 - Essay creation with user-defined word limits and formats

 The project was demoed during the Rag-A-Thon, focusing on leveraging Agentic RAG and workflows.
+Devepost link [here](https://devpost.com/software/second-brain-ai).

 ---